 What is USY?

-Founded in Minneapolis in 1950, United Synagogue Youth is the youth branch of the United Synagogue of Conservative Judaism.
+Founded in Minneapolis in 1950, USY is USCJ’s youth movement.
 It was established for one simple reason: to create a youth group for Conservative Jewish children that incorporated Jewish education with a social environment.

 Since its birth over 60 years ago, USY has been going strong.
 It has grown from a small group in Minnesota into an International group containing over 400 chapters across the United States and Canada.
 In addition to the North American program, a sister organization called NOAM (Noar Mesorti) has been established in Israel and Europe.